WenxuC/WenxuC/README.md

 ### Hi there, I'm Wenxu 👋

-## I'm student graduate in Computer Science.
+## Recent Computer Science graduate with a focus in Software Engineering and Full Stack development

 - 🔭 I'm currently looking for a full-time job in Software Engineering.
 - 🌱 I have experiences fullstack development.